-(Mark One) ■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2011 or ■ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-51371 LINCOLN EDUCATIONAL SERVICES CORPOR For the quarterly period ended September 30, 2011 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-51371 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-51371 For the transition period from to Commission File Number 000-51371 Commission File Number 000-51371 LINCOLN EDUCATIONAL SERVICES CORPOR (Exact name of registrant as specified in its charter) RATION New Jersey 57-1150621 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification N No.) 200 Executive Drive, Suite 340 West Orange, NJ (Address of principal executive offices) 07052 (Zip Code) (973) 736-9340 (Registrant's telephone number, including area code) No change (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exch during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interaction be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for suther registrant was required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller report definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. orting company.
-See the Large accelerated filer ☐ Accelerated filer ☐ (Do not check if a smaller reporting company) Accelerated filer ☐ Smaller reporting company oany □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of November 4, 2011, there were 22,624,898 shares of the registrant's common stock outstanding.
+Form 10-Q

+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X or

+For the quarterly period ended September 30, 2011

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 п

+For the transition period from to

+Commission File Number 000-51371

+LINCOLN EDUCATIONAL SERVICES CORPORATION

+(Exact name of registrant as specified in its charter)

+New Jersey (State or other jurisdiction of incorporation or organization)

+57-1150621 (IRS Employer Identification No.)

+(Zip Code)

+200 Executive Drive, Suite 340 West Orange, NJ (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+No change

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □ Non-accelerated filer \Box (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of November 4, 2011, there were 22,624,898 shares of the registrant's common stock outstanding.

+Accelerated filer ⊠ Smaller reporting company \Box